controlplaneio/simulator/docs/create-scenario.md

 - _nodes-every.sh_: runs on master and worker nodes 1 and 2
 - _master.sh_: runs on master

 Any other names will cause an error.
-See an example `[master.sh](http://master.sh)` script [here](https://github.com/kubernetes-simulator/simulator/blob/master/simulation-scripts/scenario/etcd-inverted-wedge/master.sh).
+See this example [master.sh](https://github.com/kubernetes-simulator/simulator/blob/master/simulation-scripts/scenario/etcd-inverted-wedge/master.sh).